gbgbgb8/squishmallowmadness/readme.md

    - Unlock new skins or accessories as players progress through the game

 9. **Special Abilities**:
-   - Give the hero unique powers, such as:
+   - Give the hero unique powers that can be unlocked or upgraded:
      - Marshmallow inflation for floating
      - Cocoa absorption for temporary invincibility
-     - Sugar rush for burst of speed
+     - Sugar crystal formation for creating temporary platforms
-     - Sticky marshmallow form to climb walls

 10. **Environmental Interactions**:
     - Implement interactive elements like: